jquinn78/DellWarrantyLookup/README.md

 4. Enter the Dell Warranty

 # Future Planned Features
-1. Add support for multiple service tags
+1. Add support for entry of multiple service tags.
-2. Convert the country code
+2. Convert the country code into country.